google/oboe/GettingStarted.md

     #include <oboe/Oboe.h>

-Streams are built using an `OboeStreamBuilder`.
+Streams are built using an `StreamBuilder`.
 Create one like this:

-    OboeStreamBuilder builder;
+    StreamBuilder builder;

 Use the builder's set methods to set properties on the stream (you can read more about these properties in the [full guide](FullGuide.md)):